-29) Documentation of monitoring approach
+29. Documentation of monitoring approach

-- Is there clear rationale or analytic evidence supporting the selection of the used or proposed methodology (combination of remote sensing and ground-based forest carbon inventory approaches, systems resolution, coverage, accuracy, inclusions of carbon pools and gases) and improvement over time? - Has the system been technically reviewed and nationally approved, and is it consistent with national and international existing and emerging guidance? - Are potential sources of uncertainties identified to the extent possible?
+- Is there clear rationale or analytic evidence supporting the selection of the used or proposed methodology (combination of remote sensing and ground-based forest carbon inventory approaches, systems resolution, coverage, accuracy, inclusions of carbon pools and gases) and improvement over time? - Has the system been technically reviewed and nationally approved, and is it consistent with national and international existing and emerging guidance?